mongodb-labs/atlas-cli-plugin-terraform/README.md

 atlas tf clu2adv -f in.tf -o out.tf
 ```

+If you want to include the `moved blocks` in the output file, use the `--includeMoved` or the `-m` flag.

-If you want to overwrite the output file if it exists, or even use the same output file as the input file, use the `--replaceOutput true` or the `-r` flag.
+If you want to overwrite the output file if it exists, or even use the same output file as the input file, use the `--replaceOutput` or the `-r` flag.

-You can use the `--watch true` or the `-w` flag to keep the plugin running and watching for changes in the input file.
+You can use the `--watch` or the `-w` flag to keep the plugin running and watching for changes in the input file.
 You can have input and output files open in an editor and see easily how changes to the input file affect the output file.

 ### Limitations